yazanturk/currency_converter_app/README.md

 enabling users to view previously loaded images even without an internet connection.
 This is particularly advantageous for applications in scenarios with intermittent or limited network access.

-# You Have mMde a Choice Hive Library for Local Storage :
+# You Have Made a Choice Hive Library for Local Storage :
 Hive is a fast, and efficient NoSQL database for Flutter that can be easily integrated into your project.